 To learn the rules that govern what your excerpts should and should not include, and how to format them, read 9th Cir.
 R. 30-1.
-We also recommend that you read Chapter X of Appellate Practice Guide; see "Practice Guides," above.
+We also recommend that you read Chapter X of Appellate Practice Guide and review the sample excerpts provided; see "Practice Guides," above.